activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 ## Handling errors with busy_timeout

-A user may set a [busy_timeout](https://www.sqlite.org/c3ref/busy_timeout.html)([pragma](https://www.sqlite.org/pragma.html#pragma_busy_timeout)), which makes SQLite retry individual queries, on intercepting `SQLITE_BUSY` errors.
+A user may set a [busy_timeout](https://www.sqlite.org/c3ref/busy_timeout.html)([pragma](https://www.sqlite.org/pragma.html#pragma_busy_timeout)) to make SQLite retry individual queries, on intercepting `SQLITE_BUSY` errors.

-With `busy_timeout` configured, SQLite uses a [busy_handler](https://www.sqlite.org/c3ref/busy_handler.html) for the retry. `busy_handler` is capable of detecting cases like deadlocks & stale snapshots where transactions can't make progress by re-trying indivdual queries.
+`busy_timeout` sets a [busy_handler](https://www.sqlite.org/c3ref/busy_handler.html) routine for the retry. `busy_handler` is capable of detecting cases like deadlocks & stale snapshots where transactions can't make progress by re-trying indivdual queries.
 In these cases, `busy_handler` immediately fails the query with a `SQLITE_BUSY` error, allowing the application's error handling to take over.
 An application may then rollback and retry the entire transaction.

 In the deadlock scenario discussed in the previous section, with `busy_timeout` configured, `Transaction2` yields it's `SHARED` lock & fails with `SQLITE_BUSY`. `Transaction1` succeeds.